Andy Beshear: Crime

 Beshear signed an executive order completely restoring the voting rights, and right to hold public office, of 180,315 Kentuckians who had been convicted of nonviolent felonies.
-He has restored rights to more felons than any other governor in American history.
+As of 2021, he had restored rights to more felons than any other governor in American history.

-In 2020, Beshear signed an executive order releasing 1,704 inmates from prisons and jails in an effort to slow COVID-19's spread.

-In 2020, Kentucky's violent crime rate was its highest since 2008, aggravated assaults were the highest since 2000, and homicides were the highest since 1995.
 In March 2021, Beshear signed a law that allows judges to decide whether to transfer minors 14 and older to adult court if they are charged with a crime involving a firearm.
 Previously, judges were required to send juveniles to adult court to be prosecuted for a felony if a firearm was involved.

 Also in March 2021, after the Kentucky legislature passed a bill to make it a crime to cause $500 or more damage to a rental property, Beshear vetoed the bill.
-The Kentucky House (74-18) and Senate (28-8) overrode his veto.
+The Kentucky House (74–18) and Senate (28–8) overrode his veto.

+Beshear has said he supports the death penalty.

 Drugs

 Beshear said that a significant driver of incarceration in Kentucky is the drug epidemic, and opined that Kentucky "must reduce the overall size of our incarcerated population...
-We don’t have more criminals.
+We don't have more criminals.
 We just put more people in our prisons and jails."

-Beshear is of the view that possession of marijuana should never result in incarceration.
-He would also like to see medical marijuana legalized.
-In November 2022, Beshear signed an executive order to allow medical marijuana possession and to regulate delta-8.
+Beshear is of the view that possession of cannabis should never result in incarceration.
+He supported legalization of medical cannabis.
+In November 2022, Beshear signed an executive order to allow medical marijuana possession and to regulate delta-8-THC.
+On March 31, 2023, he signed SB 47, which established a medical cannabis program in Kentucky.

 Economic policy

+Beshear opposes the Kentucky right-to-work law.

 In 2019, Beshear pledged to bring more advanced manufacturing jobs and health care jobs to Kentucky, to offset job losses due to the decline of coal.

-Beshear opposes the Kentucky right-to-work law.
+He is providing funds to help communities throughout the state, establishing industrial parks, and assisting in job growth.

-After the Kentucky legislature voted to allow Kentucky distilleries and breweries to qualify for a sales tax break on new equipment, Beshear vetoed the provision.
+After the Kentucky legislature voted to allow distilleries and breweries to qualify for a sales tax break on new equipment, Beshear vetoed the provision.
 In April 2020, the Kentucky legislature overrode the veto.

-In June 2021, Beshear signed an executive order to allow name, image, and likeness compensation to be received by college athletes.
-It made Kentucky the first state to do so via executive order; six other states had done so through their legislatures.
+In June 2021, Beshear signed an executive order to allow college athletes to receive name, image, and likeness compensation.
+It made Kentucky the first state to do so via executive order; six other states had done so through legislation.

+In June 2025, Beshear and Norton Children's announced plans to build a new pediatric care campus on more than 150 acres in Jefferson County.
+Beshear said, "We are going to build one of—if not the—largest pediatric health campuses in the country, creating 1,000 jobs for this hospital complex.
+That makes this the largest jobs announcement in Kentucky this year."
+He also said he expected more than $1 billion to be invested in the project over time.

+In October 2025, the Beshear administration reported that since he became governor in December 2019, his administration has announced more than 1,200 private-sector new-location and expansion projects totaling more than $40 billion in announced investments and creating over 63,000 new jobs.